ibm-cloud-docs/monitoring/overview.md

 (*) **Note:** Based on your usage of average number of containers or number of custom metrics emitted by each node every 10 seconds, {{site.data.keyword.IBM_notm} will auto-compute the tier in which the mode fits.
 Ay any point in time, you could have some nodes in one tier and some in another.
 Alerts will be provided to inform you when you are switching from one tier to another based on your consumption.

-`????? where are the alerts provided   ?????????` `??????  how long is data kept in a graduated tier ?????????`

-**Note: ** For very high container density or metric volumes contact sales.  `??????????(Add link)  or should they open a support ticket????`
+**Note: ** For very high container density or metric volumes contact sales.

+Basic: 0-20 containers per host, 200 auto-detected app metrics, 200 custom metrics
+Pro:  21-50 containers per host, 500 auto-detected app metrics, 500 custom metrics
+Advanced: >50 containers per host, 1000 auto-detected app metrics, 1000 custom metrics,
+Note:
+- For each plan, you get 10s granularity, and 15 months data retention.
+- When the number of containers per host or the number of metrics goes above the plan's threshold over a period of time, automatic tier detection is applied and an alert notification is triggered following your billing usage notification configuration.
+- For very high container density or metric volumes, contact sales.
+(Can we add a link)

 ## Regions
 {: #regions}

-Monitoring with Sysdig is available in the **US South** region only.
+The IBM Cloud Monitoring with Sysdig service is available in the **US South** region only.

-## Support
-{: #support}

-For {{site.data.keyword.Bluemix_notm}} provisioning, billing, or account issues, submit a ticket through the IBM Cloud Support Center.
-For information about opening an IBM support ticket, or about support levels and ticket severities, see [Contacting support](/docs/get-support/howtogetsupport.html#getting-customer-support).

-For Sysdig issues, ......